 This course examines the ethical frameworks guiding decision making.
 This course will focus on the professional responsibilities and conduct with respect to clients, to colleagues, and to the field.
 The course will discuss how ethical issues are seen in and shape accounting standards.
-Prerequisites: AC 3210, AC 3220.
+Prerequisite: AC 3210.
+Offered on a rotating basis.